 experimental_shell_command( command="./my-script.sh download some-archive.tar.gz", tools=["curl", "env", "bash", "mkdir", "tar"], outputs=["files/"], dependencies=[":shell-scripts", ":images"] ) shell_sources(name="shell-scripts") files(name="images", sources=["*.png"])

 #!/usr/bin/env bash case "$1" in download) echo "Downloading $2..." curl https://my-storage.example.net/blob/$2 -O mkdir files && tar xzf $2 -C files ;; *) echo "Usage: $0 [download|...]" ;; esac

 command field is passed to

-bash -c <command>, with any files from listed
+bash -c <command>.
+The execution sandbox will include any files from the

-dependencies in the working directory tree.
+dependencies field.
 Any executable tools that might be used must be specified in the

 tools field, in order to be available on the